-rc,dc double ICRS astrometric RA,Dec (radians)
+rc, dc double ICRS astrometric RA, Dec (radians)

-1) Iterative techniques are used for the aberration and light deflection corrections so that the functions iauAticqn and iauAtcign are accurate inverses; even at the edge of the Sun's disk the discrepancy is only about 1 nanoarcsecond.
+1) Iterative techniques are used for the aberration and light deflection corrections so that the functions iauAticqn and iauAtciqn are accurate inverses; even at the edge of the Sun's disk the discrepancy is only about 1 nanoarcsecond.

-2) If the only light-deflecting body to be taken into account is the applied, not even for the Sun.
+2) If the only light-deflecting body to be taken into account is the considered.
+If n = 0, no gravitational light deflection will be applied, not even for the Sun.